Grant

 Attached to the Manfrotto 410 geared head and 300n rotation unit above left is the Manfrotto 338 levelling base.
 Far right image is the Sunwayfoto DYH-66i levelling base.

-Having the Manfrotto 300n panoramic head on my Manfrotto 190XPRO3 (new series) tripod is great for when I want to do panoramic images, but adjusting all the tripod legs to get precise leveling using the bubble level on top of the center column, can be a bit of a pain and sometimes quite time-consuming.
-The solution to this leveling niggle was to purchase a leveling base that could get the tripod perfectly in level quickly.
+Having the Manfrotto 300n panoramic head on my Manfrotto 190XPRO3 (new series) tripod is great for panoramic images, but adjusting the tripod legs to achieve precise leveling using the bubble level on top of the center column can be a bit cumbersome and sometimes quite time-consuming.
+To resolve this leveling issue, I decided to purchase a leveling base to quickly and accurately level the tripod.

 Canon 16-35mm f4.0 IS L